harrislab-brown/OpenFlume/README.md

 # OpenFlume
-Low-cost laboratory flume for research and education with full build documentation released under an open-hardware license.
+Low-cost benchtop laboratory flume for research and education with full build documentation released under an open-hardware license.

 ## Why Build OpenFlume?
 OpenFlume is an open channel flume that features a 5x5cm flow test-section with free stream speeds upto 50 cm/s.
 It is as small as it can be while still allowing for ample flow conditioning prior to the test section.
 It has been fully characterized using Particle